AnnoyingTechnology/assetto-corsa-real-automatic-gearbox/README.md

 * The app should display on your screen, click on `Manual` so that it changes to `Auto`.
 * **Shift into 1st, you are ready to drive**

+See screenshots at the bottom of the page if needed.

 ## Goals of the fork
 * [x] Prevent double-downshifts by adding a requirement of 2.5sec between downshifts.
 This would give time for the engine to ramp up and offer a nicer experience.
 Ideally, we'd want to accept double downshifts but skip directly to the -2 or -3 gear to avoid the harshness of multiple throttle blips (not sure if that's possible in AC though? appart from switching to an H pattern gearbox).